V.Smile

-The V.Smile (stylized as V.SMILE TV LEARNING SYSTEM) is a sixth-generation educational home video game console manufactured and released by VTech.
+The V.Smile (stylized as V.SMILE TV Learning System) is a sixth-generation educational home video game console manufactured and released by VTech.
 The system was first released on August 4, 2004.
 Its titles are available on ROM cartridges called "Smartridges", a pun on the system's educational nature.
 Several variants of the V.Smile console are sold, including handheld versions and models with added functionality such as touch tablet integrated controllers or microphones.
 The V.Motion is a variant that includes motion-sensitive controllers and has titles designed to take advantage of motion-related "active learning".
+Without the cartridge, it will loop back to the startup screen.

 Hardware

 A V.Smile generally has on and off buttons, two joystick ports, and a compartment for keeping the cartridges in addition to the cartridge slot.
 The system can run using either an AC adapter or with batteries.
-The V.Smile can hold up to six titles in this compartment.
+The V.Smile can hold up to six titles in its compartment.

 The V.Smile is a standard cartridge-based system that will play the title inserted.

 The V.Smile was released in several countries with different names: